 No matter where you are in your career progression – whether you’re a new resident or a physician with years of practice, you’ve got to be sure that your resume is strong if you want to continue to advance professionally.

 We’ve put this article together for any physician out there wondering if their resume or cover letter has what it takes to land them their dream job.
-If you want to branch out into the Locum Tenen world, you need to make sure you stand out above your competition, and not make the same mistakes other will.
+If you want to branch out into the locum tenens world, you need to make sure you stand out above your competition, and not make the same mistakes other will.
 We’re here to help with that.

-You should be contstantly updating and customizing your resume for every position that you apply for, even if you’re applying to multiple positions at the same facility.
+You should be constantly updating and customizing your resume for every position that you apply for, even if you’re applying to multiple positions at the same facility.

-No matter how skilled of a physician you are, a resume that’s riddle with grammatical mistakes, spelling mistakes, and poor punctuation can (and often will) lead a potential employer to pursue a different candidate.
+No matter how skilled of a locum tenens physician you are, a resume that’s riddled with grammatical mistakes, spelling errors, and poor punctuation can (and often will) lead a potential employer to pursue a different candidate.

 Even if you’ve read your resume a dozen times, take a few minutes and read it again; read it out loud, have a friend read it, and if you can, wait a few days then read it again before applying to the position.
 The more frequently you read it, the more chances you have at catching a could-be career altering misplaced comma.